gxiaolab/L-GIREMI/README.md

   9. up_seq: a 5' nucleotide ahead of the mismatch sites.
   10. down_seq: a 3' nucleotide after the mismatch sites.
   11. score: RNA editing score by the GLM model.
+* score performance file: stored as `$OUTPREFIX.score_performance`.
+  columns:
+  1. score: score from mismatch score file
+  2. tp: true positive count, the number of sites with score larger than or equal to the score in the line used as positive training data
+  3. fp: false positive count, the number of sites with score larger than or equal to the score in the line used as negative training data
+  4. fn: false negative count, the number of sites with score smaller than the score in the line used as positive training data
+  5. tn: true negative count, the number of sites with score smaller than the score in the line used as negative training data
+  6. precision: tp / (tp + fp)
+  7. recall: tp / (tp + fn)
+  8. f1: 2 * (precision * recall) / (precision + recall)
+  9. sensitivity: tp / (tp + fn)
+  10. specificity: tn / (tn + fp)
+  11. tpr: true positive rate, tp / (tp + fn)
+  12. fpr: false positive rate, fp / (fp + tn)
+  13. max_f1: bool, indicating the max f1

 ## Useful scripts